Zach Gentry: Pittsburgh Steelers

-Gentry was drafted by the Pittsburgh Steelers in the fifth round (141st overall) of the 2019 NFL draft.
+Gentry was selected by the Pittsburgh Steelers in the fifth round (141st overall) of the 2019 NFL draft.
 The Steelers originally acquired the selection in a trade that sent Antonio Brown to the Oakland Raiders.
 Gentry caught his first professional pass for four yards in Week 15 against the Buffalo Bills.

 On November 24, 2020, Gentry was placed on injured reserve after suffering a knee sprain in Week 11.

 Gentry played in all 17 games of the 2021 season.
 In the Steelers' playoff game against the Kansas City Chiefs, Gentry caught four passes on the game's final drive, including the final professional pass thrown by Ben Roethlisberger.

 On April 4, 2023, Gentry re-signed with the Steelers.
 On August 29, 2023, he was released by the Steelers.

 Cincinnati Bengals

 Gentry signed with the practice squad of the Cincinnati Bengals on September 5, 2023.

 Las Vegas Raiders

 On December 27, 2023, Gentry was signed to the Las Vegas Raiders active roster from the Bengals practice squad.
-He was released on August 27.
+He was released on August 27, 2024.